lm3nitro/Projects/Penetration Testing/MITM/Bettercap.md

 ## Detecting ARP Spoof Attack:

-In order to detect the ARP Sppof attack on the pfSense firewall, I installed Arpwatch.
+In order to detect the ARP Spoof attack on the pfSense firewall, I installed Arpwatch.
 To do this, I went to `System > Package Manager`

 ![Pasted image 20240517161852](https://github.com/lm3nitro/Projects/assets/55665256/abf38603-7b63-4844-91a7-7adaed9b0e7c)